 - Your follow policy.
 Do you follow back everyone, or are you selective about following people?
 There is no right or wrong decision.
 However, this is your chance to explain your policy so people don’t start off with the wrong impression.
 Most people will assume that your follow policy is the same as theirs.
 Giving your follow policy is especially important if you are selective.
 If you don’t follow back everyone, explain how you decide whom to follow.

 - List of recent tweets.
 There are many tools that automatically display the last few tweets from this Twitter account.
 Which one you use depends on how you build your Twitter landing page and your technical skills.
-Twitter provides a series of widgets designed to make it easy to add tweets to Facebook, MySpace, and blogs on TypePad, Blogger, and others.
+Twitter provides a series of widgets designed to make it easy to add your tweets to your website, blog,and other locations.

 - Other Twitter accounts.
 If you have other Twitter accounts with other goals and topics, list them here.
 Perhaps this account isn’t the best fit for your potential follower, but they see that another account would interest them more.